 Once you find a good lens design with an anti-fog coating, try the goggles on.
 A great pair of snow goggles is only great if the fit is too.
 Look for the foam lining creating a perfect seal around your eyes.
 Then you've got a match.
 Move on to the next pair if there are any gaps.
 If you're finding a gap every time, especially above your nose, you may want to look for Asian Fit snow goggles.

 If you are unsure about a product, find out.
-Know what you’re buying to get the best goggles possible.
-We have a video on the Best Ski & Snow Goggles of 2018 to get you started.
+Know what you're buying to get the best goggles possible.
+We have a guide on how to buy ski & snowboard goggles to get you started.
 Or if you are already confident that you know what to look for you can check out our review of the best ski & snowboard goggles of 2019.

 Don't couch your goggles on top of your head or helmet, trapping hot air inside.
 Let them breath on your way up the slope.
 Take every opportunity to give them a chance to cool to decrease the likelihood of fogging.

-Get Anti-Fog Prescription Inserts for Snow Goggles at SportRx
+Get Anti-Fog Prescription Snow Goggles Online at SportRx!

 All this preparation for a fog free experience will go to waste with eyeglasses.
 A typical pair won't have an anti-fog treatment.
 But even with that treatment, going OTG (over the glasses) with snow goggles is no comparison to grabbing a pair of prescription inserts.
 The lenses are bigger for a better field of view and they sit closer to the vents of the goggles so the temperature is closer to that of the lens than the face.